daniil-berg/asyncio-taskpool/usage/USAGE.md

 ## Minimal example for `SimpleTaskPool`

+With a `SimpleTaskPool` the function to execute as well as the arguments with which to execute it must be defined during its initialization (and they cannot be changed later).
+The only control you have after initialization is how many of such tasks are being run.

 The minimum required setup is a "worker" coroutine function that can do something asynchronously, and a main coroutine function that sets up the `SimpleTaskPool`, starts/stops the tasks as desired, and eventually awaits them all.

 The following demo code enables full log output first for additional clarity.
 It is complete and should work as is.